jguepin/bip-backend/README.md

 * Add receiver usernames in `/users/places`
 * Better handling of error (Error, statuses...)
-* Return Town URLs for places photos, not to expose our API key
+* Return Bip URLs for places photos, not to expose our API key
 * Cleanup models exposition method
 * Queue push notifications sending in DB